 - One reason they prefer to do so is because they get the authentic feeling of the place they’re visiting, and not just a second-hand impression from their golden, expensive glasses (read hotel rooms!).

-- The next reason for them to do so is because the food at such places tends to be more delicious than the food served in three, five, or seven star hotels.
+- The next reason for them to do so is because the food at such places tends to be more delicious than the food served in three, five, or seven-star hotels.
 Locals know the food that the people of the land prefer, and they cook them in just that way.
 Using fresh fruits, vegetables, and meats, there are mouth-watering dishes that can be found in these small hotels, unlike most large ones which serve staple tourist fares such as pizzas, burgers, and cookies.

-- The global traveller is now finding it easier to get modes of transportation at shorter frequencies.
+- The global traveler is now finding it easier to get modes of transportation at shorter frequencies.
 They get almost all the amenities they need even in small, quaint, hotels, and the hospitality at such places tends to be more personal and warm.
 What’s to hate in them!

 - Last, but not the least, smaller lodging places charge reasonable rates of their customers rather than hosing them just in the name of AC, wi-fi, bed coffee or tea, or even bottled water!
 These places offer almost all the services and amenities found in larger hotels (not the really small, cheap, and risky lodges though!) and their cost is a fraction of what you’d have paid in hotels booked by travel agents.